"In our society," I replied, "it occurs among two different types of people: Christian mystics, and the demon possessed."

 Joseph's levitations were famous in his own lifetime, and seventy were recorded in the acts of his beatification.
 The sheer number should be sufficient to overcome any legitimate skepticism over any individual instance.
 And needless to say, it doesn't matter if it happened seventy times, or just once, whether he levitated ten feet or ten inches, it is still a violation of the laws of nature as we know them.

 The way so people write, you would think he was the only levitator.
 Far from it!
 Let us consult The Physical Phenomena of Mysticism by Herbert Thurston.
 In a previous essay I related how it contains a massive amount of documentation on anomalies you will not read about elsewhere.
-Regrettably, I cannot now find the site from which I downloaded the PDF.
-Nevertheless, PDFs can be downloaded and, furthermore, you can purchase paperbacks and even Kindle editions from Amazon, and I would highly recommend you do so.
+It can be downloaded at the Archive website and, furthermore, you can purchase paperbacks and even Kindle editions from Amazon, and I would highly recommend you do so.

 Thurston commenced with levitation for the obvious reason, as he pointed out, that whereas a medical miracle requires certification from a medical practitioner, you don't need much in the way of qualifications to tell whether a person's feet are off the floor.
 Such were those who, on several occasions witnessed the "rapture" of Teresa of Ávila (1515-1582).
 Once, when she was prioress, she was on her knees about to take communion, when she was carried into the air by an irresistible force.
 She mentioned this particular incident in her autobiography (Thurston had access to the facsimile of her manuscript in Spanish), where she explained how she was completely unable to resist it, although she was both frightened by the act of being suspended, and distressed at the idea of the talk it would provoke.
 She also reported that after such events she felt buoyant, as if her feet were not touching the ground.
 Note that she was completely aware of her surroundings during levitation.